Mobile App Penetration TestJan Kahmen5 min read

 • Which attack vectors can be exploited

-• How are the systems attacked
+• How the systems may be attacked

-• What damage could occur
+• What potential damage could result